 If proper skin preparation is skipped, the skin may flake, and foundation can settle into pores, leading to a flawed makeup application.

 How can you avoid this?
-Simply do not skip the skin moisturizing step and the application of a makeup base.
+Simply do not skip proper skin preparation and the application of a makeup base.

 Heavy Layering of Cosmetics